top of page

 I once received a message from a reader thanking me for writing Seven Sins, whilst also telling me that they couldn't complete it due to the triggers contained within it.
 And that's okay.
 If, at any point, the content becomes too overwhelming or triggering, it's essential to prioritise your mental health and stop reading.
 Remember that it's okay to put a book aside if it becomes too distressing for you.

 Approaching mentally challenging books requires a willingness to engage deeply and emotionally with the text.
-However, your mental well-being is paramount.
-It's essential to prioritise your self-care and emotional health when engaging with mentally challenging novels.
+However, your mental wellbeing is paramount.
+It's essential to prioritise your self-care and emotional health when reading mentally challenging novels.
+But also, it's vital to ask yourself, if this genre for me?

-To stay up to date with my book launches, giveaways and more, follow me on Instagram or sign up to receive my newsletter via the links at the bottom of this page.
+To stay up to date with my book launches, giveaways and more, sign up to receive my newsletter via the links at the bottom of this page.